AvaPL/avapl.github.io/_posts/2023-01-30-understanding-scala-folds.md

 `lazyFoldRight` recursively calls itself to evaluate the final value. `f` has type `(A, => B) => B` which means that the second argument won't be evaluated if it is not needed.
-Unfortunately, we cannot make use of tail recursion here so this method will suffer from stack overflows if the result requires evaluating too many elements.
+Unfortunately, we cannot make use of tail recursion here.
+This method will suffer from stack overflows if the result requires evaluating too many elements.
 However, it allows us to use it like:

 ```scala